rayyan35p/tp/docs/UserGuide.md

 # FAQ

 **Q**: Why is all my TaskHub data gone?<br>
-**A**: Most likely, your data is still mostly intact, so it is recommended to exit the app first as executing some commands such as `addE` will clear the previously stored data in this situation.
+**A**: Most likely, your data is still mostly intact, so it is recommended to exit the app first by manually closing the window or the shortcut `Alt + F4` as executing some commands such as `addE`,`exit` and `clear` will clear the previously stored data in this situation.
 Taskhub may appear empty as it requires all data stored in the data file to be in the correct format so that it can be read back to TaskHub.
 A TaskHub that suddenly becomes empty indicates an issue with the data file.<br>

 <div markdown="span" class="alert alert-info">